Academic Coaching

 • Feeling like the “homework police” every night.

-• Wondering how they’ll ever be ready for college or independence if things don’t change.
+• Wondering how they’ll ever be ready for college if things don’t change.

 I Understand Students Who Learn Differently